Chargement...

 Force of habit.
 On the invoice analysed, 53% of the total are public duties and taxes, 35% remunerate the notary's office (according to a tariff set by decree since 2013) and 12% cover the file's disbursements.
 "Acquisition fees" would be more accurate.

 The notary requests a provision before the deed, calculated broadly to cover duties, disbursements and emoluments.
 After the formalities are completed, the office renders account: if the provision exceeds the actual fees, the surplus is refundable.
-In Capital Foncier projects, this refund to the investor is systematic and full, with supporting documents.
+In Capital Foncier projects, any surplus is returned to you under the terms agreed with the notary, with supporting documents.

 It is the reference value published by the DGI for the Audoin neighbourhood of the Songon municipality in the 2023 edition of its scale of market values for urban land (Dabou regional directorate booklet; Songon falls fiscally under DR Dabou, not the Abidjan directorates).
 A word of caution: these are indicative minimum values that serve as a tax floor, not market ceiling prices.
 The scale is revised every three years; a 2024-2026 edition was published in September 2024.